STWoodbury/TeamAwesome/README.md

 ## Section 1: Historical Trends

-This section aims to examine the historical trends of storms as a prerequisite to the following analyses.
+This section aims to examine the historical trends of atlantic storms as a prerequisite to the following analyses.
 The study will analyze 30 years of data to examine the number of storms, and the storms' categorization averages to establish change over time.

 <b>Primary Questions</b>
  <ol>